mccannka/milestone2-final/README.md

 CSS for the site has also been checked via https://jigsaw.w3.org/css-validator/validator and no errors returned.
 <br>
 <br>
-The site has also been checked using Google Lighthouse, summary can be viewed <a href="<a href="https://github.com/mccannka/milestone2-final/blob/main/assets/documents/lighthouse.PNG">here</a>.
+The site has also been checked using Google Lighthouse, summary can be viewed <a href="https://github.com/mccannka/milestone2-final/blob/main/assets/documents/lighthouse.PNG">here</a>.
 Chrome Developer tools has also been used to test via a range of devices i.e. Iphone, macbook and Ipad.

 ## Technologies Used